-Prior research on directors' compensation (including Alkebsee et al., 2021; Archambeault et al., 2008; Bebchuk et al., 2010; Cullinan et al., 2008; Cullinan et al., 2010; Kim et al., 2013; Persons, 2012; and Ye, 2014) has either examined frauds other than FSF (bribery, embezzlement, option back-dating, and secuirites fraud) or have looked at earnings management, restatements, and opportunistic timing of option grants.
+Prior research on directors' compensation (including Alkebsee et al., 2021; Archambeault et al., 2008; Bebchuk et al., 2010; Cullinan et al., 2008; Cullinan et al., 2010; Kim et al., 2013; Persons, 2012; and Ye, 2014) has either examined frauds other than FSF (bribery, embezzlement, option back-dating, and securities fraud) or have looked at earnings management, restatements, and opportunistic timing of option grants.
 Further, the evidence provided by these studies is divided on the impact of directors' compensation on fraud/earnings management/ restatements.
-For instance: Archambeault, et al. (2008), Bebchuk et al. (2010), Kim et al. (2013), Ye (2014) document a positive association whereas Alkebsee et al. (2021) document any association between directors' compensation (cash and stock) and fraud.
+For instance: Archambeault, et al. (2008), Bebchuk et al. (2010), Kim et al. (2013), Ye (2014) document a positive association whereas Alkebsee et al. (2021) document a negative association.
+On the other hand, Persons (2012) does not document any association between directors' compensation (cash and stock) and fraud.

-This inconclusive evidence has created a gap in research and has necessitated that more emprirical evidence be produced on this topic.
+This inconclusive evidence has created a gap in research and has necessitated that more empirical evidence be produced on this topic.
 The present thesis addresses this gap in research.

-The most important contribution of this study is that it provides empirical evidence with respect to the best compensation practice in relation to the directors, which can be adopted under each of the 2CGM (with or without modifications) to combat/reduce the incidence of FSF.
-Further, this thesis is a comparative analysis of two very different countries with different corporate governance paradigms.
-This research provides empirical evidence on how fraud firms in the US differ significantly from those in China on various parameters of good corporate governance.
+The most important contribution of this study is that it provides empirical evidence with respect to the best compensation practices in relation to the directors, which can be adopted under each of the 2CGM (with or without modifications) to combat/reduce the incidence of FSF.
+Further, this thesis is a comparative analysis of two countries with very different corporate governance paradigms.
+This research provides empirical evidence on how fraud firms in the US differ significantly from those in China on various parameters of corporate governance.
 The results indicate that the fraud firms in China tend to be more leveraged, have lower incidence of CEO duality, have lower percentage of independent directors, have larger boards, greater frequency of board meetings, have lower institutional ownership, offer lower compensation & lower percentage of shareholding to the directors, and have smaller auditors as compared to the fraud firms in the US.
-Further, this research provides evidence to support the assertion that irrespective of the cultural, political, institutional, and governance make-up of a country, firm-level measures of governance measures vitally influence the incidence of financial statement fraud.
+Further, this research provides evidence to support the assertion that irrespective of the cultural, political, institutional, and governance makeup of a country, firm-level measures of governance vitally influence the incidence of financial statement fraud.
 The other contributions of this study are as follows:

-7.6.1 Contribution to the literature
+7.5.1 Contribution to the literature

 This thesis contributes to literature in the following ways.
-First, this research opens up the dialogue between the literature on agency theory, institutional theory, and on the theory of fraud while exploring the causal relationship between directors' compensation and financial statement fraud.
+First, this research opens up the dialogue between the literature on agency theory, institutional theory, and on the theory of fraud while exploring the causal relationship between directors' compensation, corporate governance, and financial statement fraud.
 It explores how these three theories supplement each other in case of financial statement fraud.
-This thesis documents that the agency relationship between the directors and the shareholders (wherein divergent interests are aligned using compensation) coupled with weak institutional framework and weak governance set the stage for financial statement fraud to occur.
-Second, the thesis also delves at length on the literature on different corporate governance systems and it also compares and contrasts two very different corporate governance paradigms/ philosophies.
+This thesis documents that the agency relationship between the directors and the shareholders (wherein divergent interests are aligned using compensation) coupled with weak governance set the stage for financial statement fraud to occur.
+Second, the thesis also delves at length on the literature on different corporate governance systems and it also compares and contrasts two very different corporate governance paradigms/ philosophies - American and Chinese.
 Third, this research complements prior literature in this domain (Kim et al., 2013; Cullinan et al., 2008) by using a larger sample, wider definition of financial statement fraud, and longer sample period.
-Further, it provides additional evidence on the subject as the results of the prior research remain inconclusive.
+Further, it provides additional evidence on a subject, the results of the prior research on which remain inconclusive.
+This study also takes into consideration the effect of the institutional environment via ownership structure (institutional ownership) in examining the impact of directors' compensation on the incidence of FSF.

-7.6.2 Contribution to theory
+7.5.2 Contribution to theory